 To develop and implement preventive and protective controls proactively, before harmful, possibly serious incidents occur, we need a clear, objective picture of our hazard inventory and risk profile.
 We need to strengthen our Visual Literacy to obtain quality risk management.

-Join us for a complimentary webinar on January 21, 2020 at 1PM CT, as we share how Visual Literacy can help identify hazards that allows us to assess their risk potential and bring clarity to what might injure our workers as well as damage equipment and other property.
+We share how Visual Literacy can help identify hazards that allows us to assess their risk potential and bring clarity to what might injure our workers as well as damage equipment and other property.